OmerArzi/NewMoviesAPI/README.md

   }
 }
 ```
-(*be notice that the quntity of the movies returned depends on movies' release dates in those specific genres.)
+(*be notice that the quantity of the movies returned depends on movies' release dates in those specific genres, too.)